-

 If you’re nervous, let us know — first-time clients are always welcome, and we’ll talk you through everything.

-• In New Brunswick, you must be of legal age of 19 and provide valid government-issued photo ID before getting tattooed without parental consent.
+In New Brunswick, there technically is no defined minimum legal age, however I would prefer you to be legal age of 19 and provide valid government-issued photo ID before getting tattooed without parental consent.

 If you’re unsure whether you qualify, just reach out — we’re happy to clarify before you book.

 I typically don’t recommend getting large tattoo collections when 19 or under as as your body is still growing and changing until you are in your 30’s when your body type starts to plateau and not change as rapidly.
-So large tattoos especially script, geometric designs can be warped as your body changes over time.
+Some tattoo styles, especially script, geometric designs can be warped or faded as your body changes over time.
+Dont worry tho Ill try ot recommend you best options to help tattoo age well no matter how old you are.
+(Older than minimum… ) -

 That said, space in the studio is limited, and we ask that guests: